bahlolab/FoundHaplo/Documentation/Prepare database with known disease haplotypes.md

 You are now connected to MySQL server using singularity!

-4. IF you have not already created the FoundHaplo database, create the FoundHaplo database (FoundHaploDB) and tables in MySQL using schema as below.
+4. If you have not already created the FoundHaplo database, create the FoundHaplo database (FoundHaploDB) and tables in MySQL using schema as below.

 ```MySQL
 source /mypath/FoundHaplo/FoundHaplo_database/FoundHaplo_database_create_schema.sql;